 The stable is set back at least one hundred feet (100’) from any lot line or at least one hundred fifty feet (150’) from an existing neighboring residence, whichever is applicable.

 Farm Industry.
-Farm industry uses shall be considered an accessory use on a farm parcel subject to issuance of a Special Use Permit in accordance with Section 80 of this Zoning Law, shall only occur on lands considered a part of the farm operation, and shall fully comply with Sections 80-C. and 80-D.19. of this Zoning Law.
+Farm industry uses shall be considered an accessory use on a farm parcel subject to issuance of a Special Use Permit in accordance with Section 80 of this Zoning Law, shall only occur on lands considered a part of the farm operation, and shall fully comply with Sections 80-C and 80-D.19 of this Zoning Law.

-60-K. Farming on Non-Farm Parcels
+60-K. Keeping Farm Animals Accessory to a Residence

 [RF: Suggestion: Do you want to add restrictions as to placement?
 Not in Front Yards or Side Yards.
 Or Side Yards abutting residential properties.
 I am thinking of chickens in residential neighborhoods being “farms” allowable on ½ acre by this section for 12 birds.
 You technically only have a location limitation on manure.]

 Keeping livestock accessory to a residence shall require fencing to prevent animals from straying off the parcel.
-The minimum lot acreage required for the keeping of farm animals accessory to a residence is as follows:

-Three (3) acres for the first large livestock animal such as horses, cattle, or bison and one (1) acre for each additional large livestock animal.

-Three (3) acres for the first two (2) medium livestock animals such as goats, sheep, ponies, or llamas and one (1) acre for each two (2) additional medium livestock animals.

-One-half (1/2) acre for 12 fowl or fewer and one (1) acre for 13 to 20 fowl with one (1) additional acre per additional 13 to 20 fowl.
-Housing shall be provided for all fowl and fowl shall be kept in such housing from sunset to sunrise.

-Livestock shall be provided with adequate shelter, food and water and fencing, fenced areas in conformance with New York State and Columbia County regulations for the keeping of livestock accessory to a residence, and shall include provisions for manure and other waste management in accordance with sound farming practices.
+Livestock shall be provided with adequate shelter, food and water, and fenced areas in conformance with New York State and Columbia County regulations for the keeping of livestock accessory to a residence, and shall include provisions for manure and other waste management in accordance with sound farming practices.

 Buildings or structures for fowl or livestock shall meet minimum yard requirements for the Zoning District, found in Section 50.
-The storage of manure or other dust or odor-producing substances shall be located not less than two hundred feet (200’) from any lot line, water body or well providing a source of potable water. nor within one hundred fifty feet (150’) of the nearest neighboring residence.
+The storage of manure or other dust or odor-producing substances shall be located not less than two hundred feet (200’) from any lot line, water body or well providing a source of potable water.

-A greenhouse for non-commercial use is an accessory structure.
+A greenhouse for non-commercial use is permissable as an accessory structure.

 60-L. Reserved